 Finally, there are people ready and willing to do the heavy lifting if you’re willing to pay them for their time and trouble.
 Hiring a house cleaner saves your back and requires much less energy expenditure on your end.
 You’ll still have to keep the house picked up and load the dishwasher, but a house cleaner will do jobs like dusting, vacuuming, mopping, cleaning the kitchen, and scrubbing bathrooms.

-There’s a solution to every problem, so don’t allow low energy to deter you from living in a reasonably clean home.
-The kitchen and bathroom are rooms that must be cleaned, no matter what, to maintain good hygiene.
+There’s a solution to every problem, so don’t allow low energy to deter you from living in a clean home.
+The kitchen and bathroom are rooms that must be cleaned no matter what in order to maintain good hygiene.
 Floors also are non-negotiable if any amount of dirt gets tracked in from outside; failing to keep them clean will lead to deterioration over time.
 Dusting should take place at least occasionally in order to ensure good air quality.

-You don’t have to be a cleaning ninja to keep your home clean; anyone can keep a reasonably clean home using the simple tips outlined above, even those who aren’t super energetic.
+You don’t have to be a cleaning ninja to keep your home clean.
+Anyone can keep a clean home using the simple tips outlined above, even those who aren’t super energetic.